DoganM95/CP2077-Modding-Guide/README.md

   - Start the game and check if it kicks in, this time the reload animation (only!) should be really quick
   - Check the [redscript docs](https://github.com/jac3km4/redscript) for more, e.g. `@addMethod` & `@wrapMethod`
 - **Extras**: Tools for convenience
-  - [redscript-ide-vscode](https://github.com/jac3km4/redscript-ide-vscode): vscode extension for syntax highlighting, definition peeking, autocompletion, etc.
+  - [redscript vscode extension guide]([https://github.com/jac3km4/redscript-ide-vscode](https://wiki.redmodding.org/redscript/getting-started/setting-up-redscript-and-vscode)): for syntax highlighting, definition peeking, autocompletion, etc.

 ## Database Manipulation with TweakXL